Murray Street Bridge Seismic Retrofit and Barrier Rail Project

 Construction Activities

-- Construction hours are Monday through Saturday, 7 a.m. - 6 p.m.
+- Construction hours are Monday through Saturday, 7 a.m. - 6 p.m., with occasional Saturday work when needed.

 - Activities such as pile driving, excavation, and heavy equipment operation will generate noise.